Types of Girl about the Globe (GatG) – Beach GatG, Hiking GatG, Island GatG, Surfing GatG

 For the Island Girl about the Globe, exploring Nantucket is a good option for your America wish list.
 Discover things to do in Nantucket, including how to travel to Nantucket and what to expect when you’re there.

 Firstly, where is this place?
 Nantucket is an island situated roughly 30 miles away from Cape Cod in Massachusetts.
 It can best be described as a tiny, precious, hidden gem, as many people do not know about it.
 But despite being small, it has plenty to quench your curiosity.

 Things To Do in Nantucket, Massachusetts

 Nantucket has plenty of beaches that you should check out if you feel like relaxing.
 Madaket, Jetties, Francis Street, Miacomet, and Fishermans are some of the beaches to spend your afternoons (or even all day if you prefer).
 You can swim in the shallow waters and just chill out listening to the sound of the sea.
 Bliss…

-Nantucket is home to several museums, where you can wile away the hours if you are a history buff.
+Nantucket is home to several museums where you can while away the hours if you are a history buff.
 Pass by the Whaling Museum to learn about Nantucket's primary economic activity in the 18th and early 19th centuries.